splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/3-guided-tour/3-01-fly-plan.md

 ### Time

 We will need code to track how much time has elapsed.
-You get the number of milliseconds (as a `long` - which is a 64bit integer) that have passed since the program started using the `CurrentTicks` method in SplashKit.
+You get the number of milliseconds (as a `long` - which is a 64bit integer) that have passed since the program started using the `current_ticks` method in SplashKit.

-We can use an `appearAt` variable to track the time when the fly should appear.
+We can use an `appear_at` variable to track the time when the fly should appear.
 This can start as the current time plus a random amount of time.
-When the current time is larger than the `appearAt` time, we toggle the `appeared` variable and give the fly a random location on the screen.
+When the current time is larger than the `appear_at` time, we toggle the `appeared` variable and give the fly a random location on the screen.

-When the fly appears, we can set a second time tracking variable `escapeAt` to be the current time plus another random amount.
+When the fly appears, we can set a second time tracking variable `escape_at` to be the current time plus another random amount.
 This sets the time when the fly escapes.
-If the current time is larger than `escapeAt`, then the fly can disappear, and we can set the `appearAt` to a new random time.
+If the current time is larger than `escape_at`, then the fly can disappear, and we can set the `appear_at` to a new random time.

 ## Iterations